Indianapolis Nursing Home Abuse Attorneys

 - Serious Falls: When an elderly individual slips or trips and falls, he or she may not be able to get up or recover from the fall without assistance.
 The elderly residents may have brittle bones.
 It is not uncommon to see hip fractures and other broken bones among fall victims in nursing homes.
 The location of the fall, point of impact and various other factors will often determine whether injuries will be minor or cause permanent spinal cord damage, traumatic brain injury or death.
 Falls in Nursing Homes should not happen and when they do are often caused by negligence on the part of a health care provider.

 - Death: According to the National Center on Elder Abuse, elderly abuse who are subjected to abuse or neglect have a 300 percent higher risk of death, as compared to those who have not been neglected or abused.
-With one in five U.S. deaths reportedly taking place in nursing homes, neglect and abuse are issues which require immediate resolution.
+With one in five U.S. deaths reportedly taking place in nursing homes, neglect and abuse are issues that require immediate resolution.

 How to Choose a Nursing Home

 Before placing an elderly relative in a nursing home or long-term care facility, you want to make sure you have chosen a place that will provide your loved one with the utmost care and attention.
 If you are beginning the heart-wrenching process of choosing a nursing home, the following tips can help you make sure your loved one will have access to first-rate care:

 - Do your background research.
 The Indiana Division of Long Term Care makes available nursing home reports so consumers can evaluate the quality of certified nursing homes.
 Review the report cards and inspection reports.
 Call the facility and request further information.

 - Visit the nursing home in person and talk to the staff so you can get a sense of the atmosphere of the home.
 You may want to visit on the weekend, or at times when the staffing may be reduced, to observe conditions at that time period.